Kepler's Temperance

 Authentic science is full of frustrations.
 Our hypothesis can be wrong, but it may be days, months, even years before we know.
 Lots of research ends with a “null finding”; discovering there’s no effect where you expected to find one.
 Science is full of frustrations, which is why a great scientist needs great temperance.

 Take Johannes Kepler’s decade-long struggle to understand the orbit of Mars in his work Astronomia nova—published in 1609.
 Astronomers up to that point insisted all orbits must be perfect circles.
-But Mars simply would not fit into a perfect circle, and Kepler would know better than anyone; he tried fitting the Martian orbit into every conceivable circle.

 None of them matched the data.